habibjh88/advanced-news-ticker/readme.txt

 * Initial release with 8 unique layouts.
 * General Settings, Query Builder, Ticker Style, Breaking Title Settings, Post Title Settings, and Controls Settings included.

+== Source Code ==
+The original, unminified source code for JavaScript and CSS is available in the `/src/` folder.

+== External Libraries ==
+- Swiper js: Comes from the Elementor

 == Upgrade Notice ==

 Initial release with comprehensive features for dynamic news ticker displays.